FoxySeta/mgs-2021/README.md

-# mgs-2021
+# Midlands Graduate School 2021
-Exercices for Midlands Graduate School in the Foundations of Computing Science 2021
+Exercises for Midlands Graduate School (MGS) in the Foundations of Computing Science (2021).